denten-books/plain-text/support/book-proposal/proposal.md

 which extend humanistic inquiry into new and exciting directions.
 As was the case with the "linguistic turn" in the decades prior, almost all fields of human knowledge are now experiencing a turn towards computational methods that offer insights at previously unavailable scales of analysis.
-(Witness the emerging fields of computational biology, computational chemistry, computational linguistics, computational geometry, computational archeology, computational architectural design, computational philosophy, computational social science, and the list goes on.)
+Witness the emerging fields of computational biology, computational chemistry, computational linguistics, computational geometry, computational archeology, computational architectural design, computational philosophy, and computational social science, among others.
+The impact of computation therefore cannot be lightly dismissed.
 In *Plain Text*, I stake out a middle ground between Stephen Ramsey's laudatory *Reading Machines* (University of Illinois Press, 2011) and David Golumbia's disparaging *The Cultural Logic of Computation* (Harvard University Press, 2009).
 Ultimately, I argue in favor of a transformative use of technology in the humanities, with reciprocal effects that promise mutual enrichment.

 ## Audience and Market

 As is the case for most of my work, *Plain Text* appeals to several key audiences.
-The *first* comprises media scholars interested in the history of data and computing in the twentieth century.
-The *second* audience can be located in textual studies, among scholars seeking to understand the impact of technology on literary theory or book history. *Finally*, the manuscript targets the broader audience of digital humanities and information science practitioners (particularly in the field of human--computer interaction) actively engaged in using and creating textual interfaces that shape
+The first comprises media scholars interested in the history of data and computing in the twentieth century.
+The second audience can be located in textual studies, among scholars seeking to understand the impact of technology on literary theory or book history.
+Finally, the manuscript targets the broader audience of digital humanities and information science practitioners (particularly in the field of human--computer interaction) actively engaged in using and creating textual interfaces that shape